TinusVL/keycloak_validation/README.md

 # Keycloak validation

 This crate allows the validation of a keycloak access token.
+Local validation of a token is hard to get right, so the validation is delegated to the keycloak server.

 ## Example